 Short spoiler alert: it initially involved a leap of faith.
-If we just look at our own decision path, it is undeniable, developers, and with them entire industries, gravitate towards open source.
-We chose Linux, Containers and Kubernetes, exactly because they are open, and we could bet on network effects, especially around skills.
+If we just look at our own decision path, it is undeniable that developers, and with them entire industries, gravitate towards open source.
+We chose Linux, Containers, and Kubernetes exactly because they are open, and we could bet on network effects, especially around skills.
 The same decision process is currently replicated in thousands of companies, with the same results.
 Why?
 Because all companies are digitally transforming.
 They are becoming software companies as well to a certain extent.
 Many of them are also our customers and in many discussions, we recognized that they have the same challenges that we are solving with Gardener.
 This, in essence, was a key eye opener.
-We were confident that if we developed Gardener open source, we’d not only seize the opportunity to shape a Kubernetes management tool that finds broad interest and adoption outside our use case at SAP, but we could solve common challenges faster with the help of a community, and that in consequence would sustain continuous feature development.
+We were confident that if we developed Gardener as open source, we’d not only seize the opportunity to shape a Kubernetes management tool that finds broad interest and adoption outside of our use case at SAP, but we could solve common challenges faster with the help of a community, and that in consequence would sustain continuous feature development.

-Coincidently that was also when the SAP Open Source Program Office (OSPO) was launched.
+Coincidently, that was also when the SAP Open Source Program Office (OSPO) was launched.
 It supported us making a case to develop Gardener completely as open source.
 Today, we can witness that this strategy has unfolded.
 It opened the gates not only for adoption, but for co-innovation, investment security, and user feedback directly in code.
 Below you can see an example of how the Gardener project benefits from this external community power as contributions are submitted right away.

 Differentiating Gardener from Other Kubernetes Management Solutions

 Also, teams that have serious, or say, more demanding workloads running on Kubernetes will come to the same conclusion: They require the full management control of the Kubernetes underlay.
-Not only that, they need access, visibility, and all tuning options for the control plane to safeguard their service.
-This is a conclusion not only from teams at SAP, but also from our community members, like PingCap who use Gardener to serve TiDB Cloud service.
+Not only that, they need access, visibility, and all the tuning options for the control plane to safeguard their service.
+This is a conclusion not only from teams at SAP, but also from our community members, like PingCap, who use Gardener to serve TiDB Cloud service.
 Whenever you need to get serious and need more than one or two clusters, Gardener is your friend.